 The contract of the interface covers two aspects.

-• all the errors that need to be handled by the caller are returned by the Run method
+- all the errors that need to be handled by the caller are returned by the

-• the Run method either can be called concurrently or returns an error if it cannot
+method either can be called concurrently or returns an error if it cannot - the

 A group of runners